Our Services and Our WebRTC-Based Product - Set2Meet

 Competentum is a highly trained team on your side to implement a WebRTC-based solution either as a web or native application.
-We work with any system available in the industry, and know what the best EdTech product is should be like – user-friendly, engaging, flawless.
+We work with any system available in the industry, and know what the best EdTech product should be like – user-friendly, engaging, flawless.

 Web application stacks:

 - We typically use React/Redux or Angular on the front-end, but we can consider other frameworks as well.

 - We can build the solution with Java, .NET, or NodeJS on the back-end.
 Our specialists are highly experienced with Kurento and Jitsi to work with open media-servers.
 Our partnership with TokBox can help you build a platform around their service.
 Plus, we have vast experience with other PaaS providers, and are happy to facilitate your needs.